rohitbatra1/Safari-Reverse-Image-Search/README.md

 2. Enable the Extension in Safari Preferences.

 # Usage
-Right-Click on an Image in Safari and select either "Search Image with Google" or "Search Image with TinEye" and the results will open in a new tab.
+Right-Click on an Image in Safari and select either "Search Image with Google", "Search Image with TinEye", or "Search Image with Yandex" and the results will open in a new tab.